 Your customers need to know about you if they’re going to buy from you.
 When the competition gets fierce, that means it’s time to really lean into building brand awareness.
-Here’s what you need to know before you get started, and how to build the awareness you need to claw your way to the top of the heap in even the most competitive of markets.
+Here’s what you need to know before you get started, and how to build the awareness you need to claw your way to the top of the heap in even the most competitive markets.

 Step 1: Assess the market

 A lot of this process is going to be based in research.
 There are a number of different ways this can be approached at the early stages.
-You’re going to want to look at the ways the customer base acts, and the way people might potentially interact with your brand or product.
+You’re going to want to look at the ways the customer base acts, and the ways people might potentially interact with your brand or product.

 In addition to your customers, another group of people you might want to talk to is your product team.
 If you’re trying to debut a new product in your market, you should probably know what to tell people about it.
 Why did they build it?
 What does it do for people, and where does it fit into the structure of today’s market?
 Knowing where the idea came from, why the concept exists, is a great way to help you determine how to position it in the market.
 If you know why people might be looking for something like what you’re providing, it’s so much easier to represent yourself in a way that people are already looking for.

 Step 2: Learn (more) about your customers

 You need to know as much as you possibly can about the people you’re selling to if you want to break through the noise they’re hearing from everyone else in the marketplace.